Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Add_NCN_Data.md

             ifname=mgmt1:a4:bf:01:65:6a:ab
             ```

+            Using the sample output from above we can deterive the following CLI flags for a worker NCN:
             | Interface | MAC Address         | CLI Flag
             | --------- | ------------------- | --------
             | mgmt0     | `a4:bf:01:65:6a:aa` | `--mac-mgmt0=a4:bf:01:65:6a:aa`